luanadefourny/sidequest/README.md

 nodemon index.ts
 ```

-5. Click 'Get Started' and you're all set to use the app!
+5. Login with your user details or Create an account and you're all set to use the app!

 ## Tech Stack